HannaFScholta/SheddingLightOnGreenElectricityClaims/README.md

 	# Figure 1 is based on DF2 and was created with PowerPoint/Think Cell
 	# R plots merely served for initial illustration
-	# Table A1 builds on DF4
+	# Supplementary Table 1 builds on DF4

 	##################################################################